pagekit/docs/developer-guides/how-to-theme.md

     </script>
     ```

-3. To actually apply the script and add the option to the Site Tree, also add the following to the `index.php` file.
+3. To apply the script and add the option to the Site Tree, you also need to add the following to the `index.php` file.

     ```
     'events' => [